 1 that administrations which are implementing or planning to implement IMT consider the use of bands identified for IMT below 1 GHz and the possibility of cellular-based mobile network evolution to IMT, in the frequency band identified in Nos.
-5.286AA and 5.317A, based on user demand and other considerations;
+5.286AA, 5.317A, and 5.A11, based on user demand and other considerations;

-2 to encourage administrations to take into account the results of the ITU-R studies referred to in invites ITU-R below, and any recommended measures when implementing applications/systems in the bands 790-862 MHz in Region 1 and Region 3, in the band 698-806 MHz in Region 2, and in those administrations mentioned in No. 5.313A;
+2 to encourage administrations to take into account the results of the ITU-R studies referred, and any recommended measures when implementing applications/systems in the 470-806/862 MHz band, and in those administrations mentioned in No. 5.313A;

 3 that administrations should take into account the need to protect the existing and future broadcasting stations, both analogue and digital, in the 470-806/862 MHz band, as well as other primary terrestrial services;